reproducible-agile/agile2026_food_insecurity_anticipatory_action/README.md

 #### Steps

+1. Open a terminal and navigate to the repository folder.

-1. Start the rocker service:
+2. Start the rocker service:

 ```bash
 RUID="$(id -u)" docker-compose up
 ```

-2. Open your browser and visit:
+3. Open your browser and visit:

 ```text
 http://localhost:8887